AnujSaharan/The-Watch-Project/ReadMe.md

 <a href="http://anujsaharan.github.io/The-Watch-Project/"><img src="http://i.imgur.com/5SIRjib.png" align="left" height="200" width="200" ></a>

-The Watch Project is a C++ based open source project for Windows.
+The Watch Project is an C++ based object oriented watch that fetches time from the system and displays it in a word based format.
+Also includes a stopwatch and a countdown timer capable of writing and saving data to external files.

 ---